sigcsets/sigcse2016/committee/international.md

 {% endcomment %}

 {% callout info %}
-SIGCSE is an international organization made up of dedicated students, educators, researchers, and administrators (sometimes all at the same time) from around the world.
+SIGCSE is an international organization made up of dedicated students, educators, researchers, and administrators (sometimes all at the same time) from <a href="http://batchgeo.com/map/f8afb6b0a5857b4fb18247c5e552b580">around the world</a>.
 {% endcallout %}